prometheus-community/windows_exporter/docs/collector.adfs.md

 # adfs collector

-The adfs collector exposes metrics about Active Directory Federation Services.
-Note that this collector has only been tested against ADFS 4.0 (2016).
+The ADFS collector exposes metrics about Active Directory Federation Services.
+Note that this collector has only been tested against ADFS 4.0/ [Farm Behavior (FLB) 3](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/deployment/upgrading-to-ad-fs-in-windows-server#ad-fs-farm-behavior-levels-fbl) (Server 2016).
 Other ADFS versions may work but are not tested.

 |||